While physical distancing measures continue, you’ll receive your teaching via on-campus and digital learning.

 IT requirements and support

-Find out what IT equipment you might need to make the most of hybrid teaching, and how we can help you access it.
+Find out what software and applications you will be using when learning online, and how we can help you access it.

 Digital safety and citizenship